-Homestay families are key to the safety and well-being of our students, and they take this responsibility very seriously.
+Homestay families are key to the safety and wellbeing of our students, and they take this responsibility very seriously.
 Students may rightly feel that their independence is more limited than they are accustomed to on their US college campus.
-You will be expected to keep your host family informed of your schedule, whereabouts, and changes in plans because this helps your family support your safety and because such behavior is the cultural norm.
-The family is the center of life in Jordan, so the whole-hearted embrace that the homestay families give to SIT students ensures that students get the truest and safest Jordanian experience.
+You will be expected to keep your host family informed of your schedule, whereabouts, and changes in plans both because this helps your family support your safety and because such behavior is the cultural norm.
+The family is the center of life in Jordan, so the whole-hearted embrace our homestay families give to SIT students ensures they get the truest and safest Jordanian experience.